SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_021e9def-5a55-4369-941e-af269b45bef1_do_not_edit_manually.md

 ??? abstract "Inhibit System Recovery Deleting Backups"

     Detects adversaries attempts to delete backups or inhibit system recovery.
 This rule relies on differents known techniques using Windows events logs from Sysmon (ID 1), and PowerShell (ID 4103, 4104).

     - **Effort:** intermediate

+??? abstract "Jumpcloud Policy Modified"

+    Detects when a Jumpcloud policy is modified.

+    - **Effort:** intermediate